 Description

-The remains of the grand entrance and the conservatory at Trentham Hall, designed by the architect Sir Charles Barry in the Italianate style, and built between 1833 and 1842 by James Trubshaw.
+The remains of the grand entrance and conservatory at Trentham Hall are a significant example of Italianate design, created by the architect Sir Charles Barry and built between 1833 and 1842 by James Trubshaw.
+The structure is primarily brick, rendered with stucco architectural detailing, with stone ashlar used for the porte-cochère and balustrade.
+Timber-framed windows are a notable feature.

-INTERIOR: the internal walls of the curved arcades have scrolled keystones to the round-arched window heads, and Corinthian pilasters between the windows.
-The east doorway to the south arcade, which would have given access to the connected state rooms, has a decorative ironwork door frame.
+Inside the curved arcades, the internal walls feature scrolled keystones over the round-arched window heads and Corinthian pilasters between the windows.
+A decorative ironwork doorframe is visible at the east doorway of the south arcade, which would have provided access to the connected state rooms.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.